| Romans 9:18-21 states: "Therefore hath he mercy

 saw who would repent and believe in Jesus Christ, and on

 that basis of foreseen faith, He elected or chose them.
+John Wesley, the Prince of Arminianism, put it the

-"The Scriptures tell us plainly what predestination is:
+following way: "The Scriptures tell us plainly what predestination is:

 it is God's foreappointing obedient believers to salvation,